antebrl/travel-link/docs/2-UserResearch.md

 *Hier wird dann das Koordinatensystem eingefügt*

 ## 4.1 Persona
-We choose the most extreme User for each criteria, as highlighted in the image above.
-Now we will create a Persona describtion for every persona.
+We choose the most extreme user for each criteria, as highlighted in the image above.
+Now we will create a persona describtion for every persona.